Skip To Main Content

 School meal programs that allow meal charges must have a written policy defining the guidelines for charging meals.
 Uncollected charges that are deemed bad debt must be paid from a source other than school nutrition program federal funds.

-1. Faculty and technology departments in Tullahoma City Schools may not charge or eat at no cost.
-Only the custodial/ Maintenance staff is allowed to eat for free that work with our department, along with cafeteria staff.
+1. Faculty in Tullahoma City Schools may not charge or eat at no cost.

 2. Students are not allowed to charge ala carte items.

-USDA no longer has the authority to extend school meal waivers for this upcoming 2022-23 school year allowing schools to offer meals to all students at no charge, as such, this year we will resume school meal service through the National School Lunch Program and School Breakfast Program.
-We have four schools in our district that qualify as Community Eligibility Provision schools (CEP) based on their poverty levels and we are happy to be able to continue feeding the students at these schools at no cost for breakfast and lunch.
+We have four schools in our district that qualify as Community Eligibility Provision schools (CEP) based on their poverty levels.
+We are happy to be able to continue feeding the students at these schools at no cost for breakfast and lunch.
 These schools are East Middle School, East Lincoln Elementary, Jack T Farrar and Bel-Aire Elementary.
 If you have students attending these schools, you will not need to fill out an application for Free and Reduced Priced Meals because all meals are free.

 Robert E Lee, West Middle and THS did not qualify and will resume their Free/Reduced and Paid meal status.
 Applications for free and reduced priced meals will be sent home with every child at these schools the first week of school.
 Every child that enrolls at these schools throughout the school year can apply at any time.
 Applications are available in the school office, this website on the free/reduced application/nutrition information link and at the administration building.
 Only one application is necessary per HOUSEHOLD.
 You can apply at any time in the school year.
 Meal pricing is available at each school and in the previous tab labeled Food Prices.